 - Internet, Social Media, etc.

 - Talk radio that might have a blend of listeners (is there such a thing?)

-Assistance would be needed from thought leaders in political psychology, especially in the areas of self-esteem, fear, group association, etc. to ensure that messaging is constructive and does not trigger or magnify existing fears.
-In addition to avoiding triggers, help will be needed in terms of creating positive and unifying messages as well as ideas that we can all work toward.
+Additional insight could come from thought leaders in social psychology, especially in the areas of self-esteem, fear, group association, etc. to ensure that messaging is optimized.
+In addition to avoiding triggers, help would be useful in terms of creating positive and unifying messages as well as ideas that we can all work toward.
 Below is a partial list of people that could provide input (note that the people listed below have NOT been contacted about this proposal – and their endorsement of it should not be assumed by the reader).

 - Dr. Elliot Aronson – University California – Santa Cruz

 - Dr. Merlyn Mowrey – Central Michigan University